radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 developers ended up referring to it more than the junior!
 We stuck it on a wall and then talked about the structure of the system while pointing at the different pieces in the diagram.
-It really helped cement the structure into our heads.
+It really helped cement the structure into our heads and helped us know where to make improvements in the system.

-If it wasn't for our junior developer, we wouldn't have written this documentation in the first place.
+If it wasn't for our junior developer, we wouldn't have drawn up this diagram in the first place.

 This links into my next point: